apaulagrs/apaulagrs/README.md

 - 😄 Pronouns: she/her

-- 👽 Fun fact: I have a degree in Social Sciences and I love talking about aliens and the universe.
+- 👽 Fun fact: I love talking about aliens, universe and astrology.

 - 📫 How to reach me:
 <div>